 Norwegian Prima made her maiden U.S. voyage October 6th through 10th roundtrip between New York City and Halifax, and I had the honor of stepping aboard and exploring all its new and luxurious facilities.
 The ship is the first of six in a line of new Prima-class ships and holds up to 3,099 passengers and weighs 142,500 tons.
-Christened in Reykjavik, Norwegian Prima will sail to the Caribbean in October and November from New York, Galveston, and Miami.
+Christened in Reykjavik, Norwegian Prima will sail to the Caribbean in October and November from New York, Galveston and Miami.
 All-in-all, my time aboard Norwegian Prima was a wonderful experience that I think a wide range of ages will enjoy.

 The ship is tastefully done.
 Where there is glitz, it fits and is not overdone.
 The décor is elegant, made of creams, whites, mauves, and earthy tones.
-The staterooms felt spacious, measuring between 231 to 358 square feet, with cozy seating areas, the most comfortable bed I have ever slept on, and ample room to move around.
-The Bathrooms are nicely sized, the glass enclosed shower bigger than I’ve ever seen on a ship.
+The staterooms felt spacious, measuring between 231 to 358 square feet, with cozy seating areas, the most comfortable bed I have ever slept on and ample room to move around.
+The bathrooms are nicely sized, the glass enclosed shower bigger than I’ve ever seen on a ship.

 In Halifax, a friend and I embarked on an hour-long, one-way drive through the wooded coastal Lighthouse Route to Peggy’s Cove and the Fairview Lawn Cemetary.
 Peggy’s Cove is a small rural community on the shore of St. Margarets Bay home to one of Nova Scotia’s most famous lighthouses.
 The lighthouse has been an inspiration for generations of writers, photographers and painters, and although wet and rainy when we visited, was still charming to see in person.
 The Swissair Memorial Site where Swissair Flight 111 crashed into the Atlantic in 1998 is also nearby.
-We then went on a guided walk of the Fairview Lawn cemetery where over 121 passengers of the Titanic have been buried.
+We then went on a guided walk of the Fairview Lawn cemetery where over 121 passengers of the Titanic are buried.
 In the town, there are a lot of touristy shops and seafood restaurants that perfectly encapsulate the essence of the Northeast.

 Back on board, I had the very exciting pleasure of visiting The Haven, which is Norwegian Cruise Line’s newest “ship within a ship” iteration.
 What feels hidden away at the top of the ship are the most luxurious and spacious accommodations complete with a 24-hour butler and personal concierge.
 Only accessible by key card, guests staying at The Haven have access to a private sundeck and courtyard, relaxing lounge and bar, private restaurant away from the main dining halls and an abundance of exclusive amenities from sparkling wine on embarkation days to skipping the lines with a personal escort at ports-of-call.
 For those who don’t want to feel like they are on a larger boat – this is for you.
 You will feel like you never need to leave!